SeanShubin/up-to-date/beginning-software-engineering.md

 In fact, the best solutions you come up with will be the ones where no code was written.

 So, creative, critical thinking is the name of the game; your first inclination needs to be to think about the problem and question your assumptions.
-Don’t assume that the problem is the same as one you’ve encountered before don’t assume the experts know better
+Don’t assume that the problem is the same as one you’ve encountered before.
+Don’t assume the experts know better.

 ### critical thinking is not innate in humans